News

 In case you’re wondering, the image is a collage of 5,000 drawings made over the past 13 years by Mike Winkelmann, a digital artist who calls himself “Beeple.”
 It’s called Everydays — The First 5000 Days.

-Both the uniqueness of the NFT and its chain of ownership is verified in the blockchain.
+Both the uniqueness of the NFT and its chain of ownership are verified in the blockchain.
 However, since NFTs are unique and irreplaceable, they’re “nonfungible.”
 Unlike dollars, euros, or for that matter, bitcoins, they’re not identical to each other and thus can’t be easily traded or exchanged through commercial transactions.

 Even if you wouldn’t pay $69.3 million for this NFT, a hedge funder did.
 The question is: what could motivate anyone, no matter how wealthy, to part with $69.3 million in exchange for an intangible asset that exists only in electronic form?

 According to Metakovan, who was interviewed after the purchase, the answer to this question is obvious.
 “I think this is going to be a billion-dollar piece,” he said in the interview.
-And he didn’t overpay for the piece based on economy theory, because a “fair price” is the amount a buyer is willing to pay and a seller is willing to accept.
+And he didn’t overpay for the piece based on economic theory, because a “fair price” is the amount a buyer is willing to pay and a seller is willing to accept.
 Whether the rest of us think he overpaid for the asset is irrelevant.

 Nor was Metakovan alone.
 A Christie’s spokesperson reported that 33 active bidders were trying to buy Everydays.
 Once the auction was complete, Beeple’s creation had commanded the third-highest auction price in history for a living artist.